kilua516/parse_reg_list/readme.txt

-RO      Read Only
+*RO      Read Only
+*W1C     Write 1 to Clear
+*W1P     Write 1 to generate a Pulse
-RW      Read and Write
+*RW      Read and Write
 RC      Read to Clear
 RS      Read to Set
 WRC     Writable and Read Clear